wandss/ExportingTool/README.md

 So... let me know if it can be usefull in some way.

 ###Installing:
 After installing: Python 2.7 and Django, install cmislib.
 I suggest installing with pip.
+And also recommend using virtualenv or virtualenvwrapper

 Clone the repository: